 (3) In the former, nothing is said about resurrection, while in the latter this is the main theme; and

 (4) Mathew records nothing about the order of ascent which is the principal lesson in Thessalonians.

 On the other hand, did he mean a statement of Jesus that was spoken but not recorded in the gospels (Acts 20:35)?
 No. There is reason to conclude this since Paul affirmed that he taught the Rapture as a heretofore hidden truth (1 Cor.
 15:51), i.e., “mystery.”

-Apparently, the Thessalonians were informed fully about the Day of the Lord judgment (5:1-2), but no the preceding event – the rapture of the church.
-Until Paul revealed it as the revelation from God to him, it had been a secret, with the only prior mention being Jesus’ teaching in John 24:1-3.
-This was new prior mention being Jesus’ teaching in John 14:1-3.
+Apparently, the Thessalonians were informed fully about the Day of the Lord judgment (5:1-2), but not the preceding event, the rapture of the church.
+Until Paul revealed it as the revelation from God to him, it had been a secret, with the only prior mention being Jesus’ teaching (in John 24:1-3).
+This was a new prior mention, being Jesus’ teaching (in John 14:1-3).
 This was new revelation of what had previously been an unrevealed mystery.